End-to-End Virtual Screening Campaign Guide

 4. Phase 1 — Static (Rigid) Docking

 Static docking treats both the protein and ligand as rigid bodies.
 It is the fastest method, making it the only practical choice for screening libraries in the millions.
 The purpose here is rapid triage: eliminate obvious non-binders, not to find the best poses.
-It is driven by GPUs so it is able to move much faster.
+It is driven by GPUs so it is able to move much faster.4.1 Setup Parameters

 - Protein: rigid receptor, prepared as described in Section 2.3